Kong/galileo-agent-spec/README.md

 #### Response
 - Successful, 200 would be retured with body (Valid ALFs: Saved ALFs/total ALFs) for request containing all valid ALFs and if request not breaching rate limit
 - Partial success, 207 would be retured with body (Valid ALFs: Saved ALFs/total ALFs) for request containing partial valid ALFs or if request breaching rate limit
-- Failure, 400 would be retured, if request size is more than 500 mb or if you enter a type that doesn’t exist ( `'alf_1.0.0', 'batch_alf_1.0.0'`)
+- Failure, 400 would be retured, if request size is more than 500 mb or if you enter a type that doesn’t exist (e.g. `'alf_1.0.0', 'batch_alf_1.0.0'`)

 ## Capturing Data